bevyengine/bevy-website/content/learn/book/storing-data/queries.md

 [`Changed`]: https://docs.rs/bevy/latest/bevy/ecs/query/struct.Changed.html
 [`Added`]: https://docs.rs/bevy/latest/bevy/ecs/query/struct.Added.html

-## Accessing data on specific entities
+## Accessing Data on Specific Entities

 While many systems will operate by simply iterating over all of the entities in a query, it is often helpful to look up (and possibly mutate) the data of a specific entity.

 This is fast and easy to do, using [`Query::get`] and its mutable sibling [`Query::get_mut`].
 These respect the query data and query filters of the query they are called on, making them an extremely powerful tool.

-Of course, this raises the question: where do we get the [`Entity`] identifier.
+Of course, this raises the question: where do we get the [`Entity`] identifier?
-The simplest way to get this information is to record it when spawning an entity.
+The simplest way is to record it when spawning an entity.

 ```rust,hide_lines=1-2
 # use bevy::prelude::*;